mifi/cloudwatch-winston/README.md

 logger.add(cloudWatchTransport);

-// When you call close on the logger, it will automatically close the Transport
+// When you call close on the logger, it will automatically close the transport and clean up
 // logger.close()
 ```